selwynpolit/d9book/book/ai.md

 ### AI module

 The [AI](https://www.drupal.org/project/ai) module - [documentation here](https://project.pages.drupalcode.org/ai/) is the main player in this space.
 This module has so many interesting submodules which add all kinds of features.
-Think of it as a swiss army knife for AI in Drupal.
-This module is very much still in development so expect to use the `1.0.x-dev` version
+Think of it as a Swiss Army knife for AI in Drupal.
+This module is very much still in development, so expect to use the `1.0.x-dev` version

-**AI Providers**: Anthropic, Groq, OpenAI, Ollama, Huggingface, Imstudio and Mistral incuded in the module.
+**AI Providers**: Anthropic, Groq, OpenAI, Ollama, Huggingface, Imstudio and Mistral included in the module.
 You can also add Auphonic, AWS Bedrock, Deepgram, DeepL Translate, ElevenLabs, Fireworks AI and Google Gemini from their respective modules.

 **AI Explorer**:- This is an area in the admin where you can explore text generation capability and ask it (prompt) whatever you like.
 An ideal place to test your prompts.

 **AI Search (Experimental)**:- Search through your content intelligently where the search understands the meaning of your terms with Semantic Search or ask a LLM Chatbot to explore your content, find it or answer questions about it.
 By integrating embeddings and vector databases into Search API we can reduce hallucinations in your LLMs or provide it access to more of your own data in what is known as “Retrieval Augmented Generation or RAG”.
-Currently support Milvus and Zilliz And Pinecone.
+Currently support Milvus, Zilliz, and Pinecone.

 **Milvus VBD Provider(Experimental)**:- This module provides a [vector database](#vector-database) provider for the AI module.
 It uses the Milvus database to store and search vectors.
 The instructions for installing Milvus are [here](https://project.pages.drupalcode.org/ai/modules/vdb_providers/vdb_provider_milvus/).